 3.5.4 There is an appropriate mechanism for resolving disputes.
-There is a mechanism for resolving disputes that is provided for by the management system.
-The management system has a dispute-resolution process for resolving significant disputes.
-The dispute resolution mechanism is available for use by affected parties, but is not routinely used.
-The dispute resolution mechanism does not discriminate against any disputing party.
-The management system has a formal and codified mechanisms for resolution of disputes arising as a result of the fishery.
-Affected parties routinely use the dispute resolution mechanism.
-The dispute resolution mechanism is unbiased and fair respecting all disputing parties.
-Weight Score: NCCC Chum: 97 WCVI Chum: 97 Inner SC Chum: 97
+There is a mechanism for resolving disputes that is provided The management system has a dispute-resolution process for The management system has a formal and codified mechanisms for by the management system. resolving significant disputes. for resolution of disputes arising as The dispute resolution mechanism a result of the fishery.